iiab/iiab/roles/nginx/README.md

       * openvpn
       * pbx [*, requires Apache for now, as in Section iii.]
       * phpmyadmin [*, requires Apache for now, as in Section iii.]
+      * samba
       * transmission [*]

-[*] The 6 above starred roles could use improvement, as of 2020-09-12.
+[*] The 6 above starred roles could use improvement, as of 2020-09-21.